Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-9_Sincere-Gratitude_Marshall-Rosenberg_transcript.md

 *I said, What?
 No, she didn't tell me about Jesus*.

-So he went on to tell me this story about Jesus.
+He went on to tell me this story about Jesus.

 One day a man showed up at my mother's back door, he had a wild beard.
 Around his neck, he had a tree branch in the rough shape of a cross.
 Like many people did, knowing my grandmother's generosity, *he said he was hungry and would appreciate some food*.

-So she invited him into her kitchen.
+She invited him into her kitchen.
 While he was sitting there eating, she asked him his name.

 24:54
 *And he said, my name is Jesus.*